a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 Our train descends the western slope near Yuba Gap, while inside the

-ice compartment only Chapman's head is showing.
+ice bunkert only Chapman's head is showing.

 Potentially noxious.smoke fumes were a hazard in many of the longer tunnels.
 Sometimes it seemed we would never get out.